 - Cut your consumption down to one or two cups a day.

-- Gradually reduce the amount by combining decaffeinated coffee with regular coffee.
+- Gradually reduce the amount of caffeine you get by combining decaffeinated coffee with regular coffee.

 - Eventually try to cut out the regular coffee altogether.